When to Seek Professional Help for AI Anxiety

 What Therapy Actually Does for AI Anxiety

 Therapy isn't just "talking about your feelings."
-Here are specific, concrete things a therapist can help you do that are difficult to achieve alone.
+Here are specific, concrete things a therapist can help you do that are difficult to achieve alone — whether you're wrestling with guilt about using or benefiting from AI or struggling with fears you can't articulate.

 Break Thought Loops